Playing With: Break-Up Bonfire

 - Conversed: "I know he was a cheating jerkass, but did she really have to destroy all his stuff?"
 "At least she's not actually setting fire to Bob."

-- Played For Laughs: She burns his Goofy Print Underwear.
-Bonus Points if evil spirits fly away from it as it burns.
+- Played For Laughs: She burns his Goofy Print Underwear and evil spirits fly away from it as it burns.

 - Played For Drama: Bob murders Alice when he finds out that she has burned his things.